JM-Nielsen/Technical-Writing-Portfolio/Sample 2.md

 >4.
 Individually and collaboratively produce and present technical documents, including research reports, that are accessible to non-specialist audiences.
 >5.
 Demonstrate the ethical use of sources and appropriate citation conventions.

-Once these were approved by the Teaching and Learning Committee, they couldn't be change without further approval.
+Once these were approved by the Teaching and Learning Committee, they can't be change without further approval.
 Likewise, each assignment, assessments and policy needed to fit these outcomes.
 * _ABET_ accreditation requires ethnics and writing (**LO5**),
 * chemistry students are required to write to non-specialist audiences (**LO4**),
 * engineering faculty wanted students to be able to better integrate tables and figures into documents (**LO3**),